-The latest version of Xaml Helpmeet is the first beta version 0.5, and is available now in the downloads section.
-Alternatively you can download and install it from within Visual Studio 2012 using the "Extensions and Updates" option under "Tools," and downloading from the Visual Studio Gallery
+I released Xaml Helpmeet 0.6 Beta a few days ago with several bug fixes.
+Like its predecessor it is available now in the downloads section, or you can download and install it from within Visual Studio 2012 using the "Extensions and Updates" option under "Tools," and downloading from the Visual Studio Gallery

 The third version of the Alpha releases was published February 14 with several fixes for obvious errors.
 All known bugs have been fixed or mitigated.
 The remaining bugs are the sneaky variety, so I am depending on you to let me know when you see a problem.Second Alpha Version Released